Race Recap: Peaks & Trails

 I mean hello free entry, of course, you will enter.

 Entering this event, I knew I would not be racing it.
-I would simply sit at the back of the back, and run my own race.
+I would simply sit at the back of the back, and run my race.
 The training plan had 4 hours on the cards.
-My goal 3:30 as I would be running under race conditions and I was also taking the elevation into account.
+My goal was 3:30 as I would be running under race conditions and I was also taking the elevation into account.

 Arriving in darkness, Tom dropped me off and I meandered my way over to the event hub while he drove off to his photography location to capture the 50km runners.